 The period setting of the dashboard ensures that you are able to group your data into periods and frequencies that match your companies reporting style.

-In the second option you can set your preferred periods to be used for grouping your data together (e.g. days, weeks, months, quarters, etc.) If you select 1 month and you use a widget that compares multiple periods, the comparison will be made in months.
+In the dropdown for the Reporting Periods For Users, you can set your preferred periods to be used for grouping your data together (e.g. days, weeks, months, quarters, etc.) If you select 1 month and you use a widget that compares multiple periods, the comparison will be made in months.
 If you select 1 week, than your widget will present you with a comparison based on weeks.

-Underneath the dropdowns there are two additional checkboxes for your period settings:
+Underneath the dropdowns there is an additional checkbox for your period settings: